cameron-prior/preappend/README.md

 # preappend
-a coworker said "preappend the text" instead of "prepend" and I thought it was kinda funny so I made this
+a coworker said "preappend the text" instead of "prepend" and I thought it was kinda funny so I made this.

+thanks @baovuong for being awesome

 ## Install